wiktorkozlicki/postgreSQL_aggregate/README.md

 # RANK()
 Let's stay with number of orders per country.
 We can use RANK() function to return ranking of countries of customers with most orders:

 	-- Ranking of contries with most orders.
--- Ranking of contries with most orders.
 	WITH ORDERS_COUNT AS
     	(SELECT C.COUNTRY,COUNT(*) AS NUMBER_OF_ORDERS
     		FROM ORDERS O
     		INNER JOIN CUSTOMERS C ON O.CUSTOMER_ID = C.CUSTOMER_ID